Mohammad-Amirifard/hangman/README.md

 The main file is script.py

 # 4-Dataset:
-Our data is a csv file called hangman.csv.
+Our data is a csv file called hangman_data.csv.
 The first column includes more than 200 words to guess by the player or client

 # 5-Prerequisite:
 python 3.10